sdcnku/micropython/docs/library/omv.fir.rst

    ``vflip`` if set to True vertically flips the ``ir`` array.

    ``transpose`` if set to True transposes the ``ir`` array.

+   ``timeout`` if not -1 then how many milliseconds to wait for the new frame.

    If you want to rotate an image by multiples of 90 degrees pass the following::